Introducing The Craft of Journalism

 -Find, focus and craft a clear, accurate news story.

 -Use the Internet as a journalistic tool.

 -Know where to find information in the public record and how to background issues and people.

 Pre-Requisites: Students should be strong writers and have a mastery of the English language, both spoken and written.
 They should know the rules of English grammar and punctuation.

-The instructor of this course is a Pulitzer Prize-winning reporter for The Providence Journal.
+Tracy Breton, the instructor of this course, is a Pulitzer Prize-winning journalist and formerly a reporter for The Providence Journal.